-Join us in directly supporting survivors of sexual violence by giving a gift today.
+Join us in directly supporting survivors of sexual harm by giving a gift today.
 Our Wave depends on your generous contributions for our continued success.
 Every little bit helps ❤️

-Child-on-child Sexual Abuse (COCSA): Frequently Asked Questions and Considerations
+Child-On-Child Sexual Abuse (COCSA): Frequently Asked Questions and Considerations

-Laura Sinko
+Laura Sinko PhD, MSHP, RN

 We have received many stories detailing experiences people had as children being abused by other children on the Our Wave platform.
 We have also received many questions on our FAQ page about this topic and whether or not a survivor’s experience “counts” as child-on-child sexual abuse (COCSA).